HP P.O.S.T BEEP

 See Linux boot below. int19 , is the jump vector to the boot drive.

 See the above card rattle through all BIOS check points then boot to lamp Linux.
 Below.
+The codes are in hexadecimal format (0 - F) So decimal 10. is Hex "A" and "F" = decimal 16.

 My live boot Video: (MP4 POST CARD device 1) MKV and OGG. and MP4 (one will work ! cross fingers.?)

-Here is another POST card of different type. (there are also USB POST cards and PORT 80 cards and others mostly useless today)
+Here is another POST card of different type. (there are also USB POST cards and PORT 80 cards and others mostly useless today) This Post card shows EE error for memory, AMI says that is OEM code for error 31, bad memory.

 What the H3LL is beeping?, this ! it is called a Piezoelectric sonic beeper, Replacing the COIN cell is a GOOD 1st MOVE !
 The COIN can die at 5 years.
 (5-7 is average) 10 is upper end of the bath tub curve.